eaburns/T_old/README.md

 is just a text editing library.
 It implements a dialect of the Sam language.
 This language is used for
-editing buffers of unicode characters which, like the Go programming langage in which it is written, T calls runes.
+editing buffers of Unicode characters which, like the Go programming language in which it is written, T calls runes.
-(See https://godoc.org/github.com/eaburns/T/edit for more info.)
+See https://godoc.org/github.com/eaburns/T/edit for more info.

 In the future,
 T will use this library